Patron Bill Oddie shares a joke with BFA Founder Bo Beolens at the British Bird Fair 2014 ©Ashley Beolens

 We would never compromise the needs of birds or other wildlife with our push to get better access for people, but do believe that good design that gives access to people with mobility problems etc. improves access for EVERYBODY.
-Half our members have a disability and half do not - we welcome all as it will only be by an alliance of disabled and able-bodied people that change will happen.
+If reserves etc. are open to the public this must mean ALL the public not just the minority who have no mobility issues.
+Half our members have a disability and half do not; we welcome all as it will only be by an alliance of disabled and able-bodied people that change will happen.
 Please join us – Membership is FREE for all.

-Feel free to contact us with news, ideas or reports on reserves etc. If you are going to check access on your local patch or local reserve please print and use the form we have on line - so we can compare like with like.
+Please feel free to contact us with news, ideas or reports on reserves etc. If you are going to check access on your local patch or reserve please print and use the form we have on line; so we can compare like with like.